anodynos/uRequire/readme.md

 And vise versa, the node-style `require()` should also work on browser (at least seemingly) synchronously.

 * **Allow modules to have a 'module-bundle root' as a reference point**, where module dependencies are relative to, with the same sementics on both runtimes.
-This currently works in browser/AMD/requireJS (using baseUrl), but on node dependencies are "relative to requiring file" which is a source of misconceptions on modularization it self.
+This currently works in browser/AMD/requireJS (using baseUrl), but on node dependencies are "relative to requiring file" which is a source of misconceptions on modularization it self, in regards to development.

-* Check your dependencies are valid at build time
+* Check your dependencies are valid at build time -globals, webRoots, notExists in bundle, etc

 Ultimatelly uRequire wishes to promote:
 * A standardized definition of dependencies for cross-platform modular code using AMD.